 For our example, we need to verify that for 4th quarter of last year (10/1-12/31/2020), there really were four employees that each made at least $10,000.
 The Employee Summary report shows these totals.

-Email a copy of the completed Form 7200 to firstname.lastname@example.org.
+Email this report to firstname.lastname@example.org.
+If you submitted Form 7200 in 2020, and didn't report this to us at the time, we'll need a copy of this Form 7200 as well.
 Without a copy of the 7200 you filed with the IRS, we will not be able to verify that the information in the form aligns with the payroll data in OnPay to amend your 2020 941.
 This can result in a denial of this credit.

 We’ll handle the rest!